hamirii/QuantumCoinFlip/README.md

 # QuantumCoinFlip
-A random coin flip generator running on D-Wave System's 5000Q Quantum Computer
+A random coin flip generator running on D-Wave System's 5000Q Quantum Computer.

+quantumCoinFlip.py uses DWaveSampler() and runs directly on the QPU. quantumCoinFlipCSP.py uses a Hybrid Sampler (Kerberos), and also uses a visualization method from utilities.py to display a 3x3 pin pad grid.

+Utilities.py was taken from D-Wave's GitHub (Map Coloring Toy Example)